Skip to content

 Thinking about monetizing your daily life?
 Vlogging or streaming might be for you.

 The difference between the two is slight.
 A vlogger is someone who creates and publishes video blogs.
 A streamer, however, is someone who broadcasts themselves on a live stream or posts a video after the fact.
-Streamers may play video games, put on tutorials, or conduct interviews.
+Streamers may play video games, put on tutorials, or conduct interviews, while vloggers typically share long-form videos that have been edited.

 Take Rachel Aust, for example.
-She is a YouTube content creator who publishes vlogs that basically just show her living.
+She is a YouTube content creator who publishes vlogs that show her daily life.

 Designers and artists